AmosAxiom/CorysTextUtilsForPanda3d/README.md

 This class acts just like a DirectEntry- but panda is directed to keep track of events and selection indices and render a text selection hilight over the text.

-Note if you don't want this to act like a regular DirectEntry- you MUST PASS
+**Note if you don't want this to act like a regular DirectEntry- you MUST PASS the following**
 ```
 selectable= True
 ```